circonus-labs/circonus-kubernetes-agent/README.md

 An agent designed to retrieve metrics from a Kubernetes cluster.
 Runs as a deployment, forwards Kubernetes provided metrics for cluster, nodes, pods, and containers to Circonus.

->NOTE: in active development, not all features are guaranteed to be complete.

 ## Installation

 ### Prerequisites